Vasudeo S. Gaitonde

 Vasudeo S. Gaitonde Biography

-Vasudeo S. Gaitonde is regarded as one of India’s most important modern abstract painters.
-Although he was not an official member of the Progressive Artists' Group (PAG), Gaitonde was part of a movement of artistic reinvention that followed Independence.
+Vasudeo S. Gaitonde is regarded as one of India’s preeminent abstract painters.
+Although he was not an official member of the Progressive Artists' Group (PAG), Gaitonde played a major role in the artistic reinvention that followed Independence.

 By 1963, Gaitonde was beginning to receive recognition outside of India.
-The artist held successful exhibitions at Gallery 63 in New York, and Gallery One in London.
-These extremely successful shows resulted in Gaitonde receiving a prestigious Rockefeller Fellowship in 1964, awarding him with a year-long stay in New York, as well as a stipend to travel to Bangkok, Tokyo and Hong Kong.
-His travels to Japan clearly made an impact on Gaitonde; at the age of 33 he won an award at the first exhibition of Young Asian Artists held in Tokyo in 1957.
+The artist held successful exhibitions at Gallery 63 in New York and Gallery One in London.
+These shows resulted in Gaitonde receiving a prestigious Rockefeller Foundation grant in 1964, awarding him with a year-long stay in New York.

-During his Rockefeller Fellowship in New York, in 1964, Gaitonde came into direct contact with the work of artists from the Abstract Expressionist movement, such as Adolph Gottlieb.
-The experience must have been overwhelming, giving Gaitonde a feeling of liberation in America which was in many ways the home of lyrical abstraction.
-He preferred to term his works as ‘non-objective,’ and his ideas and paintings began to reflect a sustained engagement with Zen Buddhism and Chinese calligraphy.
+During his time in America, Gaitonde came into direct contact with the work of artists from the Abstract Expressionist movement, such as Adolph Gottlieb, which had a great impact on his oeuvre.
+His ideas and paintings also began to reflect his sustained engagement with Zen Buddhism and Chinese calligraphy.

 Gaitonde produced very few works during his lifetime, partly due to his philosophical and meticulous approach to his art.
-As an artist, he held strong beliefs in his identity as a painter and isolated himself from others, removing any distractions that would interfere with his goal in achieving the purest form of expression through light, colour and texture.
+He held strong beliefs in his identity as a painter and isolated himself from others, removing any distractions that would interfere with his goal of achieving the purest form of expression through light, color and texture.
 Gaitonde's primary concern was not with representation, but with the painted surface itself.
 In the artist’s own words: “A painting is simply a painting—a play of light and colour.
 Every painting is a seed which germinates in the next painting.
 A painting is not limited to one canvas, I go on adding elements and that’s how my work evolves ...
 There is a kind of metamorphosis in every canvas and the metamorphosis never ends."
 (M. Menezes, ‘The Meditative Brushstroke’, ART India Magazine, Vol. III, Issue III, 1998, p.
 69)

 Read Less